yankcrime/k2sup/README.md

 * `--vip-interface`: The network interface to associate with the above VIP.
 Defaults to `eth0`.

 ## Use

+> NB: `k2sup` presumes the precreation of an existing set of machines onto which you want to deploy Kubernetes.

 In this example, I've six virtual machines deployed on vSphere.
 I'm using [govc](https://github.com/vmware/govmomi) to query the VM's IP addresses in lieu of DNS, and I have the following server configuration in `server-config.yaml` in my current directory:

 ```yaml